paul1893/swift_dependency_analyzer/README.md

 This script recursively reads all `import` declarations in your Swift files from a specified input path and uses the [DOT language](https://graphviz.org/doc/info/lang.html) to generate and visualize the corresponding dependency graph.

 > ⚠️ This script relies solely on your project's folder hierarchy to match module names.
 It does not perform static analysis or attempt to build the project.
-> You can use options like `--trim-prefix` to remap paths to module names when necessary.
+> You can use options like `--prefer-root` to capture a name from a path and use it as a specific module name when necessary (default: root of the path use as module name).

 ![Generated schema](./schema.png)